jadu/pulsar/docs/_components/favicon.md

 ### Preset Notifications

-The favicon presets are convenience methods created for situations we predict to be common.
+The favicon presets are convenience methods created for common situations.
 It is expected that this list will grow as the service is iterated and common patterns are identified.

 #### Notification Circle